Croxley Green History Project

 Hollow Tree House, or Hollow Tree Farm as this property is described in the middle of the XVIII century is one of many properties that front the Green, all of ancient origin, that seem to be, by the pattern of their layout, to stretch back to mediaeval times or earlier.
 The acreage of the farm, given in the Tithe Charge Ren tal of 1840 is 35 acres, 1 rod, 2l perches, and the charges made against it are £ 2.4.4. to the Vicar and £6.13.1. to the Appropriator.
 The estate was bounded on its west side by the present Watford Road and on its east side by the present New Road.
 The farm was mainly arable in nature, just over 30 acres being under the plough, just over 3 acres of meadows, a little over 1 acre of woodland and the remaining land consisted of the farm house, yard, a cottage and gardens and a private roadway that gave access to a field called Milestone field, of 15 acres, owned by the Trustees of Salters Brewery in Rickmansworth.

-At this time, 1840, the farm was in possession of Isaac Thomas Couchman, the land owner being Edward Thomas Munroe, who had come in to possession! of the estate in 1820.
+At this time, 1840, the farm was in possession of Isaac Thomas Couchman, the land owner being Edward Thomas Munroe, who had come into possession! of the estate in 1820.
 It had previously. been in the possession of Elizabeth Whitfield who had been admitted to the property in May 1795.
 The previous land owner had been Thomas Whitfield and his name is shown as its possessor in a survey of the Manor of Gonville & Caius College and dated 1770, but records available show that he did not occupy the property neither did the previous possessor a Mr Willett, who was in possession as early as 1692, it always appears to have been rented.
 Munroe enfranchised the property in May 1856 and in February l860an agreement was made with the British Land Co.
 Ltd. for the sale of part of the land which is now New Road, this land was then divided up into building plots and a sale was held of these plots at the Swan Inn, Rickmansworth, in March 1865, the price paid for one of these plots suitable for a cottage was £20, the house erected on this site had to conform to the following stipulation laid down by the Company that the "net first cost of which in materials and labour of construction only. estimated at the lowest current prices shall be not less than £150".
 The British Land Co.
 Ltd. was a subsidiary company of the National Freehold Land Society which had been formed in 1849, with the two Chief Architects of the freehold land movement Richard Cobden and John Bright on its board.
 By the middle of the 1850's it handled well over one hundred estates of varying sizes up to 250 acres at a total cost of over a half million pounds.
 The Society was very active in the suburbs of London and it began the practice of inviting tenders from builders for erecting houses on its estates.
 Expansion of this business however was hampered by the law of mortmain which prevented freehold societies from holding land even for the purpose of dividing it and reselling it.
 When general limited liability became available in lS56, the Society seized its chance of forming a joint stock subsidiary to perform this function.
 This was the beginning of the largest land company to operate in London generally during the 19th century - The British Land Co.
 Ltd. The purpose of this Company was to buy and sell land and to develop building estates of which purchasers of plots could have houses built by means of mortgage loans from the National Freehold Land Society; the parent company was prepared to advance the whole of the price of the land and two-thirds of the value of the property building.
 This was a facility which was naturally welcome to small speculative builders, and the growth of London su burbs bear witness to the activities of this Company and to New Road in particular.
 No doubt the interest shown by

 the Company in purchasing land belonging to Hollow Tree Farm was due in the first instance by the linking of Watford to Euston by the railway and also to the